 If the center does not provide meals and you need to bring them from home, we offer the following nut-safe suggestions.
 We have found that most children like finger foods as an alternative to the traditional lunch box meal.
 Fruits and vegetables, cheese, pieces of meat or chicken, or homemade leftovers make easy and nutritious lunches.
 All food should be cut into bite-size pieces that are easy to swallow.
 Please make sure all lunch boxes, bags, and containers are labeled with your child's full name.
 Lunches are kept in a designated area within the center.
 We suggest that you use insulated lunch bags and ice packs to keep food cool, and thermoses to keep food warm.
-The center will not be able to heat any food from home.
 To keep food at the proper temperature, extra ice packs may be required when dairy products are included in your child's lunch.
-Foods should be packed in BPA plastic containers. (if glass containers are used they must have a silicone sleeve).
 We strongly recommend avoiding foods that are high in fat, sugar, and sodium, and using the USDA's MyPlate (choosemyplate.gov) recommendations to ensure your child's meal is well-balanced.
 Providing a healthy lunch will ensure your child has the energy and stamina to get the most out of his or her day and fully participate in all of the fun learning experiences.
 Visit enroll.brighthorizons.com for more information on providing food from home.

 Each morning and afternoon, children are provided with a healthy snack.
 You should provide infant formula, breast milk, and food until your child is old enough to eat table food; however, it is up to you to introduce your infant to solid foods, usually around the age of six to eight months.
 Please let us know when it is appropriate to begin to offer our snacks.
 Ask your center management for a menu of snacks and meals served.
-If your child has special dietary needs or food allergies, please work with the center management to find suitable accommodations (see page 20 - Allergy Management and Food Intolerances).
+If your child has special dietary needs or food allergies, please work with the center management to find suitable accommodations (see page 20 - Allergy Prevention).